King's Ely: The Ely Scheme

-King's Ely Junior
+King's Ely Prep

-The school has its own junior school, which is separate from the senior school, although shares many of its facilities.
+The school has its own Prep school, known as King's Ely Junior School until the start of the 2023 academic year, which is separate from the senior school, although it shares many of its facilities.
 It has around 357 pupils from Year 3 (approximately 7) to Year 8 (aged 13).
-The junior school has its own faculty of staff, own administration and management and a self-contained block of classrooms.
+The Prep school has its own faculty of staff, own administration and management and a self-contained block of classrooms.
 This was complemented in 2003 by a new building which contained classrooms and other facilities, primarily for Year 7 and 8 pupils.
 The majority of Year 8 pupils can expect to transfer into King's Senior School.
-The Head of the junior school is R Whymark.
+The Head of the Prep school is R Whymark.

-Like many independent schools, the junior school has a house system, with each pupil belonging to one.
+Like many independent schools, the Prep school has a house system, with each pupil belonging to one.
 It forms an integral part of life at the school and there are frequent inter-house events in sports as well as the arts.
 All boarding pupils in Priory and Walsingham (Choir) House are also affiliated to a day house for everyday school activities, such as house meetings and competitions.
 Walsingham House was previously known as Choir house until September 2021 when its name was changed to reflect the fact that it no longer housed just choristers but also other boarders.

 King's Ely Acremont

 King's Acremont Nursery and Pre-Prep occupies a Georgian-style house on Egremont Street, a ten-minute walk from the main campus.
-Children are admitted to the nursery from age one and almost all pupils transfer into Year 3 of King's Junior School at age seven.
+Children are admitted to the nursery from age one and almost all pupils transfer into Year 3 of King's Ely Prep School at age seven.
 Acremont pupils join the rest of the school for major events in the cathedral where they stage their annual Christmas production.
 Acremont received an 'excellent' rating in its 2003 Ofsted inspection, with inspectors saying "Young children are given an excellent start to their education ... the warm, welcoming environment promotes learning and there is an excellent relationship between children, parents and teachers."